rockstardevs/bake/README.md

 build and release tool for golang applications

-bake is a simple, minimal build, release and versioning tool that combines the go tool, git and google drive api to make it easier to release and maintain golang applications
+bake is a simple, minimal build, release and versioning tool that combines the go tool, git and google drive api.
+It aims to make it easier to release and maintain golang applications

 ### What does it do?
 Once installed and configured, bake will

   - maintain the current version of your app in a version file (default ./VERSION)
-  - either will create a version file, if it doesn't exist, with the intial version 0.1.0
+  - will either create a version file, if it doesn't exist, with the intial version 0.1.0
   - or increment version to the next build/minor/major version
   - build your binary (wraps aroung go build) and pass in the new version
   - built binaries are placed by default at .dist/$binary-$version-$platform-$arch